leswright1977/PySpectrometer/README.md

 ![Screenshot](media/fluorescent.png)

-The PySpectrometer is a Python implementation of an optical spectrometer.
+The PySpectrometer is a Python (OpenCV and Tkinter) implementation of an optical spectrometer.
 The motivation beind this project was to build a tool that could measure the wavelength of home-made Dye Lasers and perform some fluorescence spectroscopy.

 The hardware is simple and widely avilable and so should be easily to duplicate without critical alignment or difficult construction.
 The hard work was developing the software.